esdraszx/350project/README.md

 **dummydata.sql** is to create new users, a fridge and pantry for each user, and an item for each fridge and pantry. **WARNING:** this script will not work unless you clear all the data before running this script.

 **createtables.sql** is the initial script from the Schema Diagram.
 This script is to initialize the tables in a new database if needed.

+**createtviews.sql** this script is to create the views for the database.
+The views a a way to visualize data and make it easier to run queries based on the views.
+Ex.
+We do not need to run a query to get the fridge and pantry of every user because that information is already part of the view user_kitchen_list.